SomuSysAdmin/Notes/CCNA_RS/CommandRef/BGP.md

 OpenConfirm			Router received a reply to the open message.
 Established			Routers have established a BGP peering session; BGP is working.
 ```

+### Criteria for maintaining BGP neighbourship:
+* Neighbour must be explicitly declared with the **correct AS number**.
+* All required neighbours should be advertised correctly.
+* The network command uses a subnet mask and **not** a wildcard mask.
+* The network command looks for a route in the IP routing table that matches the network command's route **exactly**.
+So, if our IP routing table has a `4.4.4.4/32` route and the loopback interface configured with `4.4.4.4/32`, but our network is for `4.4.4.0/24`, BGP still won't advertise it.
+Here, the loopback is a `/32` network and BGP is looking for `4.4.4.4/24`, and the mask itself must match exactly!

 ### BGP Config
 We configure R1 to be in AS 65001: